Tuscola Airport

 Tuscola Airport (FAA LID: K96) is a privately owned public use airport located two nautical miles (3.7 km) southwest of the central business district of Tuscola, a city in Douglas County, Illinois, United States.

 The airport is a major base for crop-dusting aircraft in the area to support farms growing corn, soybeans, and other crops.
-The airport is home to an Illinois branck of Atlantic Ag Aviation.
+The airport is home to an Illinois branch of Atlantic Ag Aviation.
 The airport received an EPA-approved chemical loading site in 2010 after being bought by its current owner.

 Facilities and aircraft

 Tuscola Airport covers an area of 12 acre at an elevation of 665 feet (203 m) above mean sea level.
 It has one runway designated 9/27 with a gravel surface measuring 2,660 by 30 feet (811 x 9 m).

-For the 12-month period ending January 31, 2019, the airport had 8,700 aircraft operations, an average of 23 per day: 98% general aviation and 2% air taxi.
-At that time there were 12 aircraft based at this airport: 58% single-engine and 42% ultralight.
+For the 12-month period ending May 31, 2022, the airport had 8,700 aircraft operations, an average of 23 per day, all general aviation.
+No aircraft were based at the field at the time.